 FOR IMMEDIATE RELEASE

-OAKLAND, CA—Today, Justice Outside, which works to advance racial justice and equity in the outdoor and environmental movement, announced that the organization is expanding grantmaking for community-led organizations working in North and South Carolina.
+Oakland, CA — Today, Justice Outside, which works to advance racial justice and equity in the outdoor and environmental movement, announced that the organization will be expanding grantmaking for community-led organizations working along the California Coast through state funding, a first for the organization.
+Specifically, this expansion in grantmaking is made possible by funding from two California state government entities: the Ocean Protection Council (OPC) and the California State Coastal Conservancy (SCC).

-“Liberated Paths goes beyond grantmaking.
-Our program amplifies the voices of community-based environmental leadership and ensures that Communities of Color shape decisions about the health and sustainability of our environments.
-This community knowledge approach leads to greater protections, conservation, and recreation in the outdoors and environment for all of us.
-It will build a stronger environmental movement from the community level up to ensure our solutions are inclusive, fair, lasting, and resilient in the face of the climate change crisis,” said Justice Outside’s Grantmaking Director Rena Payan.
+“Liberated Paths goes beyond grantmaking by amplifying the voices of community-based environmental leadership and ensuring that Communities of Color shape decisions about the health and sustainability of the environment, especially the ocean and coast.
+This community knowledge approach leads to greater protections through policy work, collaborative research, marine conservation, and equitable access in the outdoors, environment and coast for all of us.
+It will build a stronger environmental movement from the community level up to ensure our solutions are inclusive, fair, lasting, and resilient in the face of the climate change crisis.
+Lastly, the momentous opportunity to leverage government funding towards a healthier environment and resilient communities is huge and one we don’t take lightly,” said Justice Outside’s Chief Program Officer, Rena Payan.

-Justice Outside’s grantmaking in the Carolinas will focus on organizations that support solutions and people on the frontlines, deepen community engagement and collaborative leadership networks, and create systems change through field building among the many Black, Indigenous, and People of Color-led environmental nonprofits in the Carolinas.
+Justice Outside’s grantmaking along the California Coast will focus on environmental initiatives that support solutions and people on the frontlines, deepen community engagement and collaborative leadership networks, and create systems change through field building among Black, Indigenous, and Communities of Color along the coast.
+More specifically, this funding seeks to support work that creates positive impacts in advancing coastal and ocean conservation in addition to improving access to the coast for joy and healing.

 Justice Outside advances racial justice and equity in the outdoor and environmental movement.
 We shift resources to, build power with, and center the voices and leadership of Black, Indigenous, and People of Color because the health of current and future generations demands it.
-For press inquiries, please contact Noorjahan Akbar at firstname.lastname@example.org.
+For press inquiries, please contact our communications team at firstname.lastname@example.org.
 For inquiries about the Liberated Paths program, contact Rena Payan at email@example.com.